Have you ever wondered—even just a little—if you should start homeschooling? Is homeschooling better? Do you wonder if you really can?

 Homeschooling and Socialization

-Let’s go over another worry you might have: socialization.
+Let’s address another worry you might have: socialization.
 A common concern about homeschooling is that your child will miss his or her friends.
-If your children don’t want to homeschool because they miss their friends, there are three things to consider:
+If your children don’t want to homeschool because they will miss their friends, consider three things:

-- Today’s society overinflates the importance of socialization and same-age friends and underemphasizes the importance of family, faith, and love of learning.
+- Today’s society overemphasizes the importance of socialization and same-age friends and underemphasizes the importance of family, faith, and love of learning.
 Many children learn to center their lives and desires around friends and the social scene.
-They are not as interested in family time.
+They are less interested in family time.

-They feel so much pressure to focus on body image and popularity.
-You’ll see they have become less interested in learning and exploring the world, in reading good literature, or in developing strong relationships with their family.
+They feel intense pressure to focus on body image and popularity.
+They become less interested in learning and exploring the world, in reading good literature, or in developing strong relationships with their family

 - You may need to give it time.
-If a child is used to large amounts of time with friends and has his or her heart centered around social life, it can take a while for that to be adjusted to a better balance between FAMILY and friends, but it is worth it.
+If a child is used to large amounts of time with friends and has his or her heart centered around social life, adjusting to a better balance between FAMILY and friends can take time, but the shift is worth it.

 - We want our children to be strong and able to handle the world around them.
-It’s easy to wonder if taking them away from things in a school setting like bullying, bad influences, social stress, and negative peer pressure makes them weaker by not giving them a chance to work through their problems.
-The truth is, children so often are damaged by these things, not strengthened by them.
+It’s easy to wonder if taking them away from things in a school setting, like bullying, bad influences, social stress, and negative peer pressure, makes them weaker by not giving them a chance to work through problems.
+But the truth is that children so often are damaged by these things, not strengthened by them.

 Often what a child needs most in order to gain strength is a place where safety, healthy relationships, and models of high character lead and teach them and give them confidence.

 Taking children out of unhealthy situations allows them to THRIVE spiritually, academically, emotionally, and socially.
 They are immersed in faith, family, uplifting friends, and literature and learning that promote high character.
 These are all things that strengthen children tremendously.